 Evaluation and Rules

-For both tracks, you are allowed to use privileged information during training (e.g. other observation modalities, task info, etc.), so long as you are not using them during standard track evaluation.
-BDDL task definitions can be used for both tracks and are identical during evaluation.
-You may also collect additional data yourself (via teleoperation, RL, scripted policies, etc.) for both tracks.
-However, you may not collect data on evaluation instances, as these are reserved for testing the generalization capability of your submitted policy.
+You are allowed to use privileged information during training (e.g. other observation modalities, task info, etc.), so long as you are not using it during challenge-track evaluation.
+BDDL task definitions can be used and are identical during evaluation.
+You may also collect additional data yourself via teleoperation, RL, scripted policies, or other approaches.

-There are no restrictions on the type of policy used for either track.
+There are no restrictions on the type of policy used.
 Methods such as IL, RL, or TAMP are all allowed.
-Additional components like SLAM or LLM-based querying are also permitted.
+Additional components like SLAM or LLM-based querying are also permitted, provided the policy follows the challenge-track observation restrictions during evaluation.
+If a submission depends on external model-query APIs, participants must provide the credentials, quota, and serving configuration needed for evaluation; the organizers will not cover external API usage costs.

 Running Evaluations